alexknowshtml/How-To-Indy-Hall/README.md

 **Invitation to discuss/ask questions**

-# The Guide

-## First Day Questions
+# The Guide Part 1 - First Day Questions

-### How do I connect to the wireless network?
+## How do I connect to the wireless network?
 What's the difference between the two networks available?

 You can access our the internet from anywhere in the building, using connections named "Indy Hall 2.4gHz" and "Indy Hall 5gHz".